Top 10 Pittsburgh Steelers Rivals of All Time

 The Steelers-Eagles rivalry continued until realignment in 1967, when the Eagles were assigned to the Capitol Division and the Steelers the Century Division.
 With the NFL/AFL merger of 1970, the two teams found themselves separated by an even greater divide when the Steelers moved over to the American Football Conference.

-In an interesting footnote to football history, the franchises actually joined forces during World War II.
+In an interesting footnote to football Steelers' history, the franchises actually joined forces during World War II.
 With many players away at war, neither organization had the personnel needed to field a full team.
 In 1943, the Phil-Pitt Eagles-Steelers Combine team took the field with the unofficial moniker Steagles.
-The hybrid team went 5-4-1, marking the Eagles' second winning season in franchise history, and the Steelers' first.
+The hybrid team went 5-4-1, marking the Eagles' second winning season, and the Steelers' first in team history.

 Pennsylvania football fans look forward to the day when the Steelers and Eagles finally meet in the Super Bowl.

 - With 78 regular-season games played, the Eagles lead the series 47-28 with three ties between them.

 - The Eagles defeated the Steelers once in the NFL playoffs.

 - 1947 NFL Playoffs: The 8-5 Steelers lost to the 9-4 Eagles by a score of 21-0 when Philadelphia quarterback Tommy Thompson threw for 131 yards and two touchdowns.